lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Bitmap Encoding {#Bitmapopt}

 The Bitmap is transmitted by a receiver as part of the ACK format.
-An ACK message may include padding at the end to align its number of transmitted bits to a multiple of 8 bits.
+An ACK message MAY include padding at the end to align its number of transmitted bits to a multiple of 8 bits.

 Note that the ACK sent in response to an All-1 fragment includes the C bit.
 Therefore, the window size and thus the encoded